ink, Inkle's open-source IF scripting language, hits version 1.0

 Even with ink now at version 1.0, Inkle says that it'll continue to be usable for free as long as they're able to support it.

-Inkle released an open-source beta version of the tool back in 2016, aiming for the free-to-use project to act as "Word for Interactive fiction," in Inkle's words and allow IF writers to craft narratives in a more fluid way than other options allow.
+Inkle released an open-source beta version of the tool back in 2016, aiming for the free-to-use project to act as "Word for Interactive Fiction," in Inkle's words, and allow IF writers to craft narratives in a more fluid way than other options allow.

 "Branch when you need to, rejoin the flow seamlessly, track state and vary what's written based on what came before - without any need to plan, layout, or structure in advance.
 Organise your content when you know what shape it wants to take, not before," explains a blog post.